wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### Opening embedded plots in interactive gnuplot windows

-If a plot was generated using the `wxdraw`-type commands (`wxplot` isn't supported by this feature) and the file size of the underlying gnuplot project isn't way too high _wxMaxima_ offers a right-click menu that allows to open the plot in an interactive gnuplot window.
+If a plot was generated using the `wxdraw`-type commands (`wxplot2d` and `wxplot3d` isn't supported by this feature) and the file size of the underlying gnuplot project isn't way too high _wxMaxima_ offers a right-click menu that allows to open the plot in an interactive gnuplot window.

 ### Opening gnuplot's command console in `plot` windows